-How do two of the biggest sporting manufacturers manage to stay at the top of the league?
+How do two of the biggest athletic footwear and all-around sporting manufacturers manage to stay at the top of the league?
 How does the average customer develop a preference for one brand over the other?
 What differentiates two brands with product lines nearly identical to each other?

 Through the past decade, Adidas has been known to dominate the European market and lagged behind Nike in the overseas American market.
 Previously, the brand had always been known as soccer-centric and was not actively involved in more prominent American sports such as basketball or football.
 It wasn’t until 2014, when Mark King was appointed as president for the North American headquarters, that Adidas started reinventing itself in order to climb up the ranks.
 Ever since, more funds are being directed towards advertising and introducing new brand ambassadors, securing the brand’s cultural impact.

 For example, signing a partnership with NBA star James Harden has significantly boosted the brand’s name in the basketball scene.
 Besides athlete partnerships, the brand with the three stripes boasts Kanye West’s hyped Yeezy line and designer collaborations such as Raf Simons and Yohji Yamamoto.
 Fueled partially by the Adidas Originals collections, such as the now ubiquitous Stan Smiths or Superstar, the brand has taken a cultural approach in colonizing various niche groups in order to gain preference.
 This divergent strategy is pushing forward Adidas’s resurgence and appeals to the youth demographic, giving the brand a status of “retro cool."

 A Hero That Continues to Inspire